zfdang/ImageZoomView/README.md

 ImageZoomView
 =============

-Image view which enables pinch / pan
+Android widget which acts as pinch / pan ImageView.

 Features:
 -------------